 Meet the latest winners of our New Collecting Awards

-Introducing the next six recipients of our £300,000 New Collecting Awards programme, which invests in the development of some of the UK’s curatorial rising stars.
+Introducing the next six recipients of our £300,000 New Collecting Awards programme, which invests in the development of some of the UK’s rising curators.

-The programme responds to the need for ongoing collections development in our museums, underpinned by curatorial experience, vision and ambition.
-Award recipients also receive a specific funding allocation dedicated to their own professional development, to spend on research, travel and training costs, plus the ongoing support of Art Fund staff, trustees, and a mentor.
+Now in its fourth year, the programme responds to the need for ongoing collections development in museums, underpinned by curatorial experience, vision and ambition.
+Award recipients receive a budget for acquisitions, a specific funding allocation dedicated to their own professional development to spend on research, travel and training costs, plus the ongoing support of Art Fund staff, trustees and a mentor.

-The New Collecting Awards have been made possible through the generous support of a consortium of funders, including the Esmée Fairbairn Foundation, The Wolfson Foundation, The Ruddock Foundation for the Arts, The Headley Trust, The Vivmar Foundation and other contributions from private individuals.
+The fourth round of the New Collecting Awards is made possible through the generous support of a consortium of funders including the Vivmar Foundation, the Wolfson Foundation, KMF Maxwell Stuart Charitable Trust and contributions from private individuals.